Harry Cicma: Post-tennis career

-Cicma began his Sports Anchoring career in 2004, immediately upon graduating from Rutgers University with a degree in Journalism and Political Science.
+Cicma began his sports anchoring career in 2004, immediately upon graduating from Rutgers University with a degree in Journalism and Political Science.
 Since retiring from singles tennis competition after the 2008 Hall of Fame Tennis Championships, Harry continued his work as a Network TV Sports Anchor, and Producer for various National Broadcasts.
 Cicma finished NYC marathon in 2022.
+In 2023, after 5 months of intense training, he medaled in Boston Marathon.